White House, GOP both claim victory on student loans in debt limit bill

 The White House on Tuesday argued that “people need certainty” when it comes to student debt relief.

-“This bill does end the payment pause but very close to the time frame we were going to end it as an administration when it comes to repayment,” said Director of the Office of Management and Budget Shalanda Young, likely referring to Biden’s original plan to restart payments based off the Supreme Court decision if it was released before June 30.
+Shalanda Young, director of the Office of Management and Budget, said the bill “does end the payment pause but very close to the time frame we were going to end it as an administration when it comes to repayment,” likely referring to Biden’s original plan to restart payments based off the Supreme Court decision if it was released before June 30.

-Some provisions on student loans that were in recent Republican-passed budget legislation, dubbed the Limit, Save, Grow Act, were nixed in negotiations.
-The White House touted that it was able to protect the income driven repayment plan and the administration’s ability to pause loan payments if necessary in the event of a future emergency.
+Some provisions on student loans that were in recent Republican-passed budget legislation (the Limit, Save, Grow Act) were nixed in debt ceiling negotiations.
+The White House touted that it was able to protect its income-driven repayment plan and retained the ability to pause loan payments if necessary in the event of a future emergency.

-The repayment plan option for borrowers making certain salaries is a proposed rule from the Biden administration, which has gone through the rule-making process, and was a target by Republicans.
+The repayment plan option for borrowers making certain salaries is a rule the administration proposed, went through the rulemaking process and and was a target by Republicans.

 “[T]his rule was intended to really tie payments to true income.
-Look, it matters to people whether they pay 50 or 500 dollars a month,” Young said about protecting the option in the bill.
+Look, it matters to people whether they pay $50 or $500 a month,” Young said about protecting the option in the bill.

-But the Biden administration is characterizing protecting income driven repayments as a win and downplaying the concession of the student payment pause that has left some feeling slighted.
+But while the administration is characterizing protecting income driven repayments as a win and downplaying the concession of the student payment pause, some still feel slighted.

 “To be just frank, it feels like they’re screwing us over with a smile,” Abrams said.